AnqiLeee/LLMs-psychotherapy-RCT/simulation_data_analysis/readme.md

 |Control Group|4 participants completed 3 weeks; 1 participants completed 2 weeks.|

 # Before-Experiment Survey & Analysis
+To protect participants' privacy, the data here is all **simulated**.

+We provide the _pre-experiment-analysis.py_ script to perform statistical analysis on participants' demographic information and initial mental health, and to analyze group differences using one-way ANOVA.

 # Conversation Data & Analysis
+As the conversation data has not yet been anonymized, we have only uploaded **the simulated conversation data** (in the _conversation_data_ folder), which is formatted in the same way as the real data.
+Additionally, the _conversation_data_analysis.py_ script supports the analysis of characteristics for the simulated conversation data.

-Based on the conversation data collected from the pre-test up to November 23, we calculated the conversation characteristics of participants in each group, including duration (min) and message exchanges, as shown in the table below.
+Based on the real conversation data collected from the pre-test up to November 23, we calculated the conversation characteristics of participants in each group, including duration (min) and message exchanges, as shown in the table below.

 |Group Name|Type|Avg.(std)|Median|Min|Max|
 |:---:|:---:|:---:|:---:|:---:|:---:|